top of page

 Buildings using DrizzleX typically lower their water bills by 25 to 45 percent.
 Most properties recover the cost of the system within nine months, making it an effective and cost-saving choice.

-FAQs About Toilet Leak Detectors
+FAQs About a Toilet Leak Detector

 How do you detect a toilet leak?